MIT conducts research to make AI smarter

-MIT team teaches AI models what they did not yet know.
+MIT team teaches AI models what they didn't know yet.

-The application of artificial intelligence (AI) is growing rapidly and becoming increasingly intertwined with our daily lives and high-stakes industries such as healthcare, telecom and energy.
-But with great power comes great responsibility: AI systems sometimes make mistakes or provide uncertain answers that can have significant consequences.
+The application of artificial intelligence (AI) is growing rapidly and becoming increasingly intertwined with our daily lives and high‑stakes industries such as healthcare, telecom, and energy.
+But with great power comes great responsibility: AI systems sometimes make mistakes or provide uncertain answers that can have serious consequences.

 Why is this so important?

-Many AI models, even advanced ones, can sometimes exhibit so-called "hallucinations"—they produce incorrect or unfounded answers.
+Many AI models, even advanced ones, can sometimes exhibit so‑called ‘hallucinations’—providing erroneous or unfounded answers.
 In sectors where decisions carry heavy weight, such as medical diagnosis or autonomous driving, this can have disastrous consequences.
-Themis AI developed Capsa, a platform that applies uncertainty quantification: it measures and quantifies the uncertainty of AI output in a detailed and reliable way.
+Themis AI developed Capsa, a platform that applies uncertainty quantification: it measures and quantifies the uncertainty of AI output in a detailed and reliable manner.

 How does it work?

-By teaching models uncertainty awareness, they can provide outputs labeled with a risk or confidence score.
-For example: a self-driving car can indicate that it is unsure about a situation and therefore trigger human intervention.
-This not only increases safety but also user trust in AI systems.
+By teaching models uncertainty awareness, they can equip outputs with a risk or confidence label.
+For example, a self‑driving car can indicate that it is uncertain about a situation and therefore trigger human intervention.
+This not only enhances safety but also increases users’ trust in AI systems.

 Examples of technical implementation

-• When integrated with PyTorch, wrapping the model is done via capsa_torch.wrapper() where the output consists of both the prediction and the risk:
+• When integrating with PyTorch, it involves wrapping the model via capsa_torch.wrapper() where the output consists of both the prediction and the risk:

 Python example met capsa